netwerk-digitaal-erfgoed/europeana-cc-lod/converter/README.md

     cp /path/to/my_dataset.ttl ./data

-## Create a SPARQL conversion query
+## Create a SPARQL mapping query

-Create a file with a SPARQL query that describes the conversion:
+Create a file with a SPARQL query that describes the mapping:

     touch ./mappings/my_mapping.rq

-Replace `my_conversion.rq` with your preferred filename.
+Replace `my_mapping.rq` with your preferred filename.

 Use `./mappings/examples/template.rq` as a starting point.
-Have a look at `./mappings/examples/kb_schema2edm.rq` for inspiration.
+For inspiration, have a look at a mapping query of the National Library of the Netherlands (KB), `./mappings/examples/kb_schema2edm.rq`.

-Make sure that your conversion query contains two graph names: a graph for storing the raw data (`http://example.org/raw/`) and a graph for storing the converted data (`http://example.org/edm/`).
+Make sure that your mapping query contains two graph names: a graph for storing the raw data (`http://example.org/raw/`) and a graph for storing the converted data (`http://example.org/edm/`).
 The LOD conversion, later on, assumes these graphs exist.

 ## Build the Virtuoso image